adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 ## 2. Creating a global state class

-As we just discussed, if we find ourselves repeating the exact same set of styles for multiple modules, it might be better to use a global state class as follows:
+If we find ourselves repeating the exact same set of styles for multiple modules, it might be better to use a global state class as follows:

 	.globalState-isHidden {
       display: none;